Learn about dementia

 Connect with family and friends

 Share your feelings with your family and friends.
-Talk about your diagnosis and discuss how they can support you.
+Talk about your symptoms and diagnosis and discuss how they can support you.
 Plan with your loved ones to ensure you have the support you need, and be honest with them about how they can help.

 Join a support group